Tutorials UPDATED: 21 February 2023

 This also means that if you attempt to enter category=shoes after https://the-eshop.com/products? , you will be redirected to the category with the slug “shoes”, if it exists.

-If the data is sent to the query without being sanitized first, it means you have a vulnerability.
-The attacker can do things he is not normally allowed to do with your database by using the appropriate input.
+But the problem starts when the attackers enter a string that includes special characters.
+And if the data is sent to the query without being protected first, it creates a vulnerability.
+The attackers can do things they are not normally allowed to do with your database by using the appropriate input.

 If the attacker enters category=watches'-- then the query will become: